 The Special Exception requests to provide excess height and density than that allowed by the zoning ordinance represents an incongruency between the zoning ordinance and Small Area Plan and is specific to the land uses proposed on the Property.
 The Property is in the Old Town Small Area Plan and is designated as an Activity Center in the Comprehensive Plan Future Land Use Map, of which both policy documents envision the Property being used at levels of greater intensity and within the height proposed to advance the City's vision to be more walkable, vibrant, and pedestrian-oriented.
 The Special Exception regarding ground floor residential acknowledges the tepidity of the market for new retail and seeks to reinvest in the existing retail that will be retained rather than design empty storefronts.
 The building will remain 'active', as anticipated for mixed-use buildings, through providing some ground floor retail accompanied by thoughtful design in non-retail areas.
-The Special Exception requests advance the vision and desired land use within the comprehensive plan.

-Several Special Exception requests are included to reflect the continuation of existing conditions in locations that are outside of the Building Area but within the Property and are based upon the land use specifics of this Application, which does not propose any changes in these locations.
-Several Special Exception requests are proposed based upon the challenges of infill development and desires to implement the Comprehensive Plan.
-The Property consists of almost entirely impervious surface and has existing utilities along the perimeter, creating challenges in achieving the street tree setbacks and amount of tree canopy proposed.
-While this represents a slight deviation from the zoning ordinance requirements, the end product will provide a net increase in tree canopy and vegetation in what is currently a sea of asphalt.
+Special Exceptions are requested that recognize the challenges of infill development and desires to implement the Comprehensive Plan.
+The Property consists of almost entirely impervious surface and has existing utilities along the perimeter, creating challenges in achieving the street tree setbacks and lot coverage.
+While this represents a slight deviation from the zoning ordinance requirements, the end product will improve existing conditions.